 Service-learning is a teaching method that combines meaningful service to the community with curriculum-based learning.
 Students improve their academic skills by applying what they learn in school to the real world; they then reflect on their experience to reinforce the link between their service and their learning. — Maryland State Dept. of Education

 Service-Learning is a form of experiential learning where students apply academic knowledge and critical thinking skills to address genuine community needs.-Pamela and James Toole, 1994, Wisconsin Dept. of Public Instruction

 Lead2Feed is a free leadership program that nurtures a new generation of leaders while working on any community need.
 Throughout the Lead2Feed lessons, hunger is the example used.
 Replace hunger with your chosen focus area.
-Each year, student teams compete for a chance to win over $275,000 in charity grants and $170,000 in technology products for their schools and clubs.
+Each year, student teams compete for a chance to win grants for their schools and clubs.

 The Lead2Feed Student Leadership Program is the nation’s leading and fastest growing free leadership program, attracting more than a million students in 5,000 schools and clubs across all 50 states.
 Aligned to standards and 21st century skills, Lead2Feed is making a huge difference in participants’ lives and the programs they create.

 To start bringing learning to life – register today for free access to the Lead2Feed lessons and a variety of rich resources.
 Teacher and student lessons are complete and ready to use.
 By working through the lessons, students are empowered to design and implement a service project.